-Executive Vice President, Administration and General Counsel
+Executive Vice President, Administration and Chief Legal Counsel

 Phil Weinberg is Executive Vice President and General Counsel for Comcast Spectacor.
 In this role, Weinberg provides direct oversight of all legal affairs surrounding Comcast Spectacor which includes the Wells Fargo Center arena and complex, as well as a portfolio of professional sports teams that includes the National Hockey League’s Philadelphia Flyers, the Overwatch League’s Philadelphia Fusion, the National Lacrosse League’s Philadelphia Wings and the Maine Mariners of the ECHL.
 Weinberg’s responsibilities cover all aspects of litigation, employment and labor laws, financing, business acquisition and development, as well as player-related matters.
 In addition, Weinberg oversees Comcast Spectacor’s Corporate Communications and Human Resources functions, and serves as a key advisor to Chairman and CEO Dave Scott.